qasim9872/tic-tac-toe/README.md

-# My Secrets Jar
+# Notice Period Calculator

-A react application that uses firebase to maintain a list of secrets.
+A react application that will calculate your notice period

 ## Getting started